Sourav-Biswal0/Credit-Card-Fraud-Detection-Using-ML-Project/README.md

 # Credit-Card-Fraud-Detection-Using-ML-Project
 Credit Card Fraud Detection is a machine learning project that identifies fraudulent credit card transactions using transaction data.
 The project includes data preprocessing, model training, and performance evaluation using algorithms like Logistic Regression, Decision Tree, Random Forest, and XGBoost.
+@codsoft for internship

 # Credit Card Fraud Detection using Machine Learning